User97592/Bash-Discord-Script/README.md

 # Bash-Discord-Script
-Specs: Linux Mint 22.1, Discord via Flatpak
+Goal: Type "discord" into terminal and Discord opens.
-Goal: Type "discord" into terminal and Discord opens
+Works on Linux Mint 22.1 with Discord installed as flatpak from Software Manager.